Extreme-Strike Asymptotics for General Gaussian Stochastic Volatility Models: Asymptotics of the implied volatility

+If the initial condition for the volatility process $X$ is constant, then the call pricing function $C$ is free of static arbitrage.
+On the other hand, if the initial condition $X_0$ is random, then there may be static arbitrage in the function $C$.
+We refer the reader to Definition 1.2 in \cite {Ro} for more details concerning static arbitrage.

-where $T$ is the maturity and $K$ is the strike price.
-We will fix $T$, and consider $C$ as the function $K\mapsto C(K)$ of only the strike price K. The Black-Scholes implied volatility associated with the pricing function $C$ will be denoted by $I$.
+Let us fix the maturity $T$, and consider $C$ as the function $K\mapsto C(K)$ of only the strike price K. The Black-Scholes implied volatility associated with the pricing function $C$ will be denoted by $I$.
 More information on the implied volatility can be found in \cite{Ga,G}.

-The next assertion provides an asymptotic formula for the implied volatility in the stochastic volatility model given by (\ref{E:svm}).